 Nadine Kaslow, PhD (2009-2011)

-Dr. Judith Patterson has been selected as the chair of BPA for 2010.
-Dr. Patterson has been active in APA governance for many years, including having served on the Council of Representatives.
-She is a fellow in three APA Divisions (Division 18 Psychologists in Public Service, Division 42 Psychologists in Independent Practice and Division 56 Trauma Psychology) and active in her state association.
-As such, Dr. Patterson will no doubt be a very hard working and effective Chair.
+Dr. Judith Blanton has been selected as the chair of BPA for 2010.
+Dr. Blanton has been active in APA governance and other activities for many years, including having served on the Council of Representatives.
+She is a fellow in APA Division 13 (Society of Consulting Psychology) and a member of APA Division 14 (Society for Industrial and Organizational Psychology.)
+She was a member of the Task Force for the Revision of the Model Act for State Licensure and is active in the California Psychological Association, among other groups.
+As such, Dr. Blanton will no doubt be a very hard working and effective Chair.

 BPA’s Executive Committee conducted meetings on a monthly basis via telephone conference call, and initiated conference calls for the entire Board as warranted.
 In addition, BPA members provided leadership to other APA governance groups, i.e. committees, task forces and work groups, and integrated the work of these groups into the mission and purpose of BPA.
 Formal liaison assignments are made in January of each year to these APA governance entities, and some of these same BPA members network with outside organizations, such as the National Commission on Correctional Heath Care (NCCHC) and Commission on Accreditation of Rehabilitation Facilities (CARF).

 Like other APA parent Boards, BPA takes great pride in its policy role and, consequently, brings strong focus and due deliberation to formal governance items and other matters that come before it.
 BPA members and staff liaisons work in close coordination with CAPP to coordinate policy and seek input on issues related to professional practice.
-In 2009, BPA Chair Cynthia Sturm served as official liaison to CAPP, attending meetings in February, May and October.
+In 2010, BPA Chair Judith Blanton served as official liaison to CAPP and submitted reports on BPA’s activities and progress to date.

 Practice guidelines help APA define and clarify roles and settings in psychological practice, and provide guidance to practitioners on best practices and approaches.
 According to APA policy, guidelines are created to “educate and to inform the practice of psychologists.
 They are also intended to stimulate debate and research.
 Guidelines are not to be promulgated as a means of establishing the identity of a particular group or specialty area of psychology; likewise, they are not to be created with the purpose of excluding any psychologist from practicing in a particular area.
 Guidelines must be reasonable, as described in the APA ASME Guidelines (APA, 1992).
 All guidelines should be well researched.”

-BPA continues to support and engage COPPS (and guidelines developers) on several key guidelines in progress:
+BPA continues to support and engage COPPS (and other guidelines developers) on several key guidelines in progress or undergoing revision:

 Guidelines for Psychological Practice in Health Care Delivery Systems